yoozzeek/react-context-modal/README.md

 ```

 ## Styles and customization
-You can easily change colors and front size by modifying CSS3 variables or
+You can easily change colors and font size by modifying CSS3 variables or
 replacing styles for the modal classes.

 ### Theme variables